- On April 24th, the old Moodle will be switched off.

-- JGU's Data Center (ZDV) is contiously expanding its capacities for digital services by expanding and rearranging their hardware.
+- JGU's Data Center (ZDV) is continously expanding its capacities for digital services by expanding and rearranging their hardware.

 - We are currently exanding our training offer for digital teaching.

-Since April 14th automatic enrolement for Moodle courses that are part of Jogustine courses is active.
+- •As of April 14th, automatic enrollment for Moodle courses that are part of Jogustine courses is active:

-- Since March 28th Skype for Business is available to all students.
-(Teachers can schedule video conferences and participate while students can participate).
+- As of March 28th, Skype for Business is available to all students.
+(Teaching staff can schedule video conferences and participate, students can participate).

 Your questions concerning digital and remote teaching at JGU will be answered at email@example.com.
 We will get back to you as soon as possible.